Factorizable joint shift revisited: Notation and technical terms

 Regular conditional distributions $P_{X|Y}$ also are defined by (i) to (iii), with swapped roles of $X$ and $Y$.
 Conditional distributions under the target distribution $Q$ are defined by (i) to (iii), with $Q$ substituted for $P$.

-In general, the existence of regular conditional distributions can be guaranteed only if certain conditions on the image of the conditioned variable -- $(\Omega_Y, \mathcal{G})$ in Definition~\ref{de:regCondDist} -- are satisfied (\citealp{Bauer1981ProbTheory}, Section~10.3; \citealp{klenke2013probability}, Section~8.3).
-If however the label variable $Y$ is real-valued, the regular conditional distribution $P_{Y|X}$ exists, without any restrictions on the feature variable $X$ \citep[][Theorem~8.28]{klenke2013probability}.
+In general, the existence of regular conditional distributions can be guaranteed only if certain conditions on the image of the conditioned variable -- $(\Omega_Y, \mathcal{G})$ in Definition~\ref{de:regCondDist} -- are satisfied (Bauer~\cite{Bauer1981ProbTheory}, Section~10.3; Klenke~\cite{klenke2013probability}, Section~8.3).
+If however the label variable $Y$ is real-valued, the regular conditional distribution $P_{Y|X}$ exists, without any restrictions on the feature variable $X$ (Klenke~\cite{klenke2013probability}, Theorem~8.28).

 In Section~\ref{se:source} below, we introduce Assumption~\ref{as:aux} that suffices to guarantee the existence of both $P_{Y|X}$ and $P_{X|Y}$ and to some extent can be checked empirically.
 The need to have regular conditional distributions is context-dependent.
 In the following, it is mentioned explicitly when regular conditional distributions $P_{X|Y}$ or $P_{Y|X}$ in the sense of Definition~\ref{de:regCondDist} are supposed to exist.